 Be sure to take the time to hike to the hilltop Castelo de São Jorge for breathtaking panoramas of the city.
 The views are particularly spectacular at sunset as the sloes are illuminated with hues of red and orange.

 Many beautiful Art Nouveau style buildings are scattered throughout Aveiro and well-worth exploring.
-The sight that steals the show for most visitors to Aveiro though, is the stripey fisherman’s houses that line the river in the nearby beach town of Costa Nova do Prado.
+However, the sight that steals the show for most visitors to Aveiro is the stripey fisherman’s houses.
+These colourful buildings line the river in the nearby beach town of Costa Nova do Prado.

 Ovs moles (“soft eggs”) are a famous regional dessert in Aveiro.
 They are made from egg yolk and sugar, and shaped to look like clams.
 Head to Oficina do Doce Oficina do Doce or Confeitaria Peixinho to try the best in town.